 In addition to practicing maritime law, Maloney has pursued constitutional claims in federal court both on behalf of clients and in his own name, his best known case being one he began in 2003 involving the right to keep and bear arms (specifically, the martial-arts weapon known as the nunchaku), which reached the United States Supreme Court as Maloney v.
 Rice (2010), and which is now once again in litigation in the United States District Court for the Eastern District of New York.
-He has also represented other plaintiffs in cases challenging New York's criminalization of the peaceful possession of nunchaku in one's own home, including another federal case commenced in the United States District Court for the Northern District of New York in 2013 that has been stayed pending the final outcome in his 2003 case (opinion here).
+He also currently represents a plaintiff in another federal case challenging New York's criminalization of the peaceful possession of nunchaku in one's own home.
+That case was commenced in the United States District Court for the Northern District of New York in 2013, but has been stayed (opinion here) pending the final outcome in Maloney's ongoing 2003 case.
+Jim also sought to protect the rights of an international traveler against New York's criminalization of the transport of nunchaku in checked baggage, which is in accord with TSA regulations.

-Since 2011, Jim has served as a volunteer court-annexed mediator at the United States District Court for the Southern District of New York.
-Maloney is admitted to practice in the states of New York and New Jersey, and before numerous federal courts, including the United States Supreme Court, the United States Courts of Appeals for the Second and Third Circuits, the Court of International Trade, the Court of Federal Claims, and the United States District Courts for the Southern, Eastern and Northern Districts of New York, Northern District of Florida, Eastern District of Texas, Northern District of Illinois, District of Connecticut, and District of New Jersey.
-He is a Proctor Member of the Maritime Law Association of the United States.
-Unfortunately, his last United States Coast Guard license expired in 2002.
+Since 2011, Maloney has served as a court-annexed mediator at the United States District Court for the Southern District of New York.
+Jim is admitted to practice law in the states of New York and New Jersey, and before numerous federal courts, including the United States Supreme Court, the United States Courts of Appeals for the Second and Third Circuits, the Court of International Trade, the Court of Federal Claims, and the United States District Courts for the Southern, Eastern and Northern Districts of New York, Northern District of Florida, Eastern District of Texas, Northern District of Illinois, District of Connecticut, and District of New Jersey.
+He is a Proctor Member of the Maritime Law Association of the United States and a member of the Marine Society of the City of New York.
+His last Coast Guard license expired in 2002, but from 2001 to 2009, Maloney taught an adult education course on Celestial Navigation in his local school district.
+Jim still has his sextant and is prepared to use it.*

 Selected Publications and Work Product